 Submissions should be made through Easychair.

-Authors should consult Elsevier Procedia authors’ guidelines, read all the instructions (including use and declaration of generative AI in writing, research data policy and copyright issues) very carefully and use their proceedings templates, either for LaTeX or for MSWord, for the preparation of the paper.
-The MS Word template can be downloaded from below.
+Authors should consult the IEEE Manuscript templates for conference proceedings or the Elsevier Procedia authors’ guidelines, read all the instructions (including use and declaration of generative AI in writing, research data policy and copyright issues) very carefully and use their proceedings templates, either for LaTeX or for MSWord, for the preparation of the paper.

 Important Dates